MatthieuCourbariaux/BinaryNet/Run-time/README.md

     python mnist.py

-The execution time largely depends on your GPU (between 0.5s and 2s).
+The execution time largely depends on your GPU (between 0.4s and 1.5s).
 The test error rate should be around 0.96%.
-You can compare these results with the baseline kernel by modifying the 60-61th lines of the script.
+You can compare these results with the baseline kernel or Theano by modifying the line ~60 in the script.